-AASRA

-Aasra provide shelter to boys between 5 to 12 years.
+AASRA: Aasra provide shelter to boys between 5 to 12 years.
 Established in 1992 at Paharganj, it is the earliest program of SALAAM BAALAK TRUST.
-This year Aasra received and provided shelter to 336 children out of those 102 were restored happily to their families.
+This year Aasra received and provided shelter to 598 children out of those 254 were restored happily to their families.
 Besides receiving non-formal education few children were admitted to reputed schools like DAV, Air Force Bal Bharti, Vidhya Public etc.

-APNA GHAR

-Presently Apna Ghar is home for 72 boys in the age group of 10 to 18 years.
-Since 1999 it strives to bring lost street/runaway children into the folds of society and prepare them for integration in to the mainstream.
+APNA GHAR: Presently Apna Ghar is home for 60 boys in the age group of 10 to 18 years.
+Since 1999 it strives to bring lost street/ runaway children into the folds of society and prepare them for integration in to the mainstream.
 Extraordinary talent in performing arts has been a tradition at Apna Ghar, which was kept alive this year also.
-Our own Salim acted in Little Terrorist produced by Ashwin Kumar.
-This film was nominated for the Oscars.
-Children of Apna Ghar staged a spectacular show on the 15th anniversary of SALAAM BAALAK TRUST.
-5 children also participated in Chunauti aired on AIR FM as panellist.
+Our own Salim acted in Little Terrorist produced by Ashwin Kumar & we got chance to act next film of Mr. Ashwin Kumar "The Forest".
+Children of Apna Ghar staged a spectacular show on the 17th anniversary of SALAAM BAALAK TRUST.

-DROP IN SHELTER

-Set up in 1997, Drop in Shelter caters to the specific needs of adolescent between 14 to 18 years.
-It respect their longing for freedom, information to experiment and eagerness to be self-dependent.
-While it attends to their emotional fragility by expert guidance and counselling it also focuses on vocational training in variety of skills.
-The career counselling needs of these adolescent were addressed to through 147 sessions of LSE.
-Drop in Shelter reached out to 316 children during the year through its various interventions and helped 69 children have happy reunion with their families.
+DROP IN SHELTER: Set up in 1997, Drop in Shelter caters to the specific needs of adolescent between 14 to 18 years.
+It respect there longing for freedom, information to experiment and eagerness to be self-dependent.
+While it attends to their emotional fragility by expert guidance and counseling it also focuses on vocational training in variety of skills.
+Drop in Shelter reached out to 274 children during the year through its various interventions and helped 92 children have happy reunion with their families.

-ARUSHI

-Arushi is specially designed to address the needs of girl child.
+ARUSHI: Arushi is specially designed to address the needs of girl child.
 It is an exclusive girl child shelter and responses intuitively to the needs of vulnerable girls.
 Since 1999, besides providing a safe and caring atmosphere, it inculcates skills, which go on to make them a confident, self-respecting and economically active being.
-This year Arushi provided shelter to 82 girls in different age groups.
-We are happy to have 31 girls restored back to their families and we are proud to have enabled two girls become completely self-dependent.
+This year Arushi provided shelter to 66 girls in different age groups.
+We are happy to have 29 girls restored back to their families and we are proud to have enabled three girls become completely self-dependent.